 That said, not all their tricks are noticeable right away, especially if you get easily distracted by the sheer amount of stuff each person owns (trust, you wouldn't be the only one).
 Which is why TZR did a deep dive into some of the best A-listers' closets to break down the best ideas for you.
-From Oprah's tiny (but genius) addition to Carrie Underwood's useful trick, six closet organization tips you'll want to copy immediately, ahead.
+From Oprah's tiny (but genius) addition to Carrie Underwood's useful trick, nine closet organization tips you'll want to copy immediately, ahead.

 We only include products that have been independently selected by TZR's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.

 Closet Organization Idea: Include Furniture

 The idea of furniture and closets don’t always go together, but if there’s anyone that could convince you to try it, it’s Tan France.
 The Queer Eye star’s attic closet brilliantly utilizes a dresser-esque piece to make use of an awkward space at the end and add new ways of storing clothing.

 Not everything needs to be hidden away — especially if you have treasured pieces that make you happy to look at every day (which Claudia Schiffer clearly does).
 Find a spot in your closet that’s easy to see, or even invest in a case, and then merchandise your accessories so that they’re shown off, rather than stuffed into place.